yapetrichka/blog/memory-bank/activeContext.md

 **Current Task**: Successfully implemented cyberpunk-themed Tech Stack showcase with smooth animations and visual effects.

+### Tab Support Implementation from Jekyll Project
+**Status**: COMPLETED ✅
+**Objective**: Successfully migrated Tab Support functionality from Jekyll to Next.js with all products and contact information.

+**Current Task**: All Jekyll tabs functionality has been implemented in Next.js with enhanced cyberpunk styling and animations.

 ## Recent Changes

 ### About Section Removal & Tech Stack Addition (Completed ✅)